 Last of all you should monitor your Backups and the program that is running your back ups.
 You should be alerted for both successful backups and failed backups and also on the storage you are backing up to make sure that is not filling up.

-Once you have all of your monitoring sensors set up then it is important to decide who is going to get notified of these alerts and even more importantly who will action certain alerts for particular systems.
+Once you have all of your network and server monitoring sensors set up then it is important to decide who is going to get notified of these alerts and even more importantly who will action certain alerts for particular systems.
 Its great to have these alerts being sent out but if they are not being action-ed then they are really deemed pointless.
-Monitoring is a not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.
+Network and server monitoring is a not only important to give the team control over the workings and health of the systems but also allows the team to be more proactive resulting in ensuring the systems are consistently running at peak performance and increasing employee productivity.